TROUBLESHOOTING

 • Apple Silicon VST Bridging (macOS) - Intel VST plugins will run in a process-bridge when FL Studio is being run in Apple Silicon mode.

 • Incorrect Wrapper settings - Make sure you don't have Wrapper Processing > Make bridged activated where it is not needed or intended.
 The wrapper remembers settings, so deselect it for each plugin with Autosave activated.
 Bridging uses about 2% extra per plugin, so a couple won't matter but 10+ definitely will.
 Bridged plugins may also just behave badly causing pops, glitches and possibly crashes.
 Make sure to install 32/64 Bit versions of ALL plugins to match FL Studio.
-For more details see FL Studio 32 vs 64 Bit FAQ
+For more details see FL Studio 32 vs 64 Bit FAQ.
+NOTE: On Windows, when plugins are bridged they will steal audio focus and this can stop audio playback if your Audio Driver is not multi-client (Deselect 'Auto close' in the Audio Settings or use FL Studio ASIO).

 8. Sampler Channels & Audio Clips - Check how many Clips are using the 'Time stretching > Mode > Stretch or 'Stretch pro' setting.
 If you have a lot of Audio Clips set to this mode, they will consume far more CPU than when set to Resample.
 Generally, you should only use 'Stretch' mode for Clips that span a Tempo change.
 Otherwise, use offline stretch modes.